teddyrendahl/hutch-python/docs/source/environment.rst

 You may wish to install ``hutch-python`` into your own environment for development purposes.
 This can be achieved trivially if your environment is in `conda <https://conda.io/docs>`_.
-If your environment is not in conda, I highly suggest downloading `miniconda <https://conda.io/miniconda.html>`_.
-And giving it a try.
+If your environment is not in conda, I highly suggest downloading `miniconda <https://conda.io/miniconda.html>`_ and giving it a try.

 The requirements have not yet been consolidated into one conda channel, but we plan to place everything in the ``pcds-tag`` channel in the future.
 Currently,